andreamari/polyquantum_test/README.md

      ```
    - In the document, include author(s) and affiliation(s).
 4. If accepted, the new document will be published in `/docs/[NUM_ISSUE]/` and permanently tracked by the Git system.
-5. The new research project can be referenced as:
+5. The new research idea/project/problem can be referenced as:
     - _Polyquantum 1_ (short notation);
     - _Authors_, _Polyquantum 1 (2025)_ corresponding, in this example, to the whole project #1, created in 2025;
     - _Authors_, _Polyquantum 1.1 (2025)_ corresponding, in this example, to project #1, specific document #1, created in 2025.